dhaasler/madcubapy/docs/source/io/madcubamap.rst

 * **Correction of data unit**

-  * Fixes improperly formatted units in the `BUNIT` header card, ensuring compatibility with Astropy.
+  Fixes improperly formatted units in the `BUNIT` header card, ensuring compatibility with Astropy.
   We can tell the program to try to fix the units with the :meth:`~madcubapy.io.MadcubaMap.fix_units` method:

       >>> madcubamap.fix_units()

 * **Noise Level Estimation**

-  * (**Soon to be implemented**) Automatically calculates and stores the noise level of the image, simplifying further analysis.
+  (**Soon to be implemented**) Automatically calculates and stores the noise level of the image, simplifying further analysis.

+* **Quick map visualization**

+  The user can quickly take a look at a map in a pop-up window using:

+      >>> madcubamap.show()

 * **Extensibility**

-  * New features will continue to be added, enhancing its capabilities for FITS file workflows.
+  New features will continue to be added, enhancing its capabilities for FITS file workflows.

 Why Use MadcubaMap?
 ===================